karrioapi/karrio/extensions/usps_international/README.md

 # purplship.usps_international

-This package is a USPS International Express extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a USPS International extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.

 ## Requirements